-We must stay together and walk together up only one flight of steps to Stop 2 near the corner columns.
+We must stay together and walk together up only the center, smaller steps to Stop 2 near the corner columns.

-Proceed to Stop 2- walk up ONE set of steps \human-sized steps are in the middle\ to the colonnade and walk to the corner.
+Proceed to Stop 2- walk up ONE set of steps human-sized steps are in the middle to the colonnade and walk to the corner.
 Gather inside the corner columns.

-We are now at a corner of the Parthenon.
-Are these Doric columns larger or wider than you expected?
+Chaperones: We are now at a corner of the Parthenon.

+Here's our first test: Are these Doric columns larger or wider than you expected?
 Where do they look the widest to you?